-Roundabouts or Traffic Circles were implemented to encourage the free flow of traffic through major intersections throughout the island.
-As Roundabouts are an integral part of the traffic system in Barbados, it is important to understand how to use them safely.
+Barbados implemented roundabouts or Traffic Circles to encourage the free flow of traffic through major intersections throughout the island.
+As Roundabouts are an integral part of the transportation system in Barbados, it is essential to understand how to use them safely.

 What side do I drive on?

-Firstly, please note that as a former British colony, driving in Barbados is based on the British system – that is to say ‘PLEASE drive on the left!’
-The steering wheel of most vehicles is positioned on the right hand side of the vehicle.
+Firstly, as a former British colony, driving in Barbados is based on the British system – ‘PLEASE drive on the left!’
+The steering wheel of most vehicles is positioned on the right-hand side of the car.